Standard Codewords are only available on some plans. Contact Support@claralabs.com with any questions.

 - Ensure Clara proposes times 1 week or 1 month into the future

-- Ensure Clara follows up softly to allow the participant to propose times first
+- Prefer participant times, to ensure Clara follows up softly and allows the participant to propose times first

 |Codeword||Example Usage||Clara Action|